-The Matsulu abstraction weir in the Crocodile Rivers provides insufficient supply from time to time, owing to the presence of the Kaapmuiden Weir and Van Graan canal upstream.
+The Matsulu abstraction weir in the Crocodile Rivers provides insufficient supply from time to time, owing to the presence of the Kaapmuiden Weir and canal upstream.
 Water is diverted through this canal, runs through a hydropower generator, and is discharged back into the river downstream of the Matsulu abstraction point.
-See Section 9.10 where a possible solution for this problem is suggested.
+A solution for this problem needs to be found.